black0017/Neural_Network_lib_CUDA/README.md

 ## Key lessons and intuitions

 ### API
 My approach in the API structure.
-It is not the best API but from an memory size it has no memory leaks.
-All the memory is dynamically allocated and freed in the end.
-It supports only batch size of 1.
+It was not the best API, but from a memory size perspective, it had no memory leaks.
+All the memory was dynamically allocated and freed in the end.
+It supported only batch size of 1.
 ![Alt text](./figures/f1.png?raw=true "title")

 ### Implementation 1